xenial-io/Xenial.Blog/src/content/_posts/2020-10-11-comment-system-on-static-sites-with-dotnet-core-and-github-actions.md

             {
                 using IGitDb db = new LocalGitDb(repositoryLocation.Value);
                 var id = page.Id.TrimStart('/');
+                //This is the page id.
+For example 2012/07/19/hello-blog
-                var key = $"comments/{id}";
+                //We prefix with comments, cause we can use the database for other data as well var key = $"comments/{id}";
                 //Check if we have any comment for the page var pageInDb = await db.Get<Page>(branchName, key);